Exawind/amr-wind/docs/sphinx/user/inputs_Sampling.rst

 input order), ``probe_id`` is the local probe id to this label, ``*co`` are the coordinates of the probe, and the other columns are the user requested sampled fields.
 The same labels are seeing by other visualization tools such as ParaView.
+The directory also contains a ``sampling_info`` file where additional information (e.g., time) is stored.

 Sampling along a line
 ``````````````````````